 Pasi Nikkanen: Excellent.
 So what does employee experience mean to you at Posti?
 How do you talk about it or what does it mean to you in your own words?

-Riikka Salonen: Because, I'm working at the service center.
+Riikka Salonen: Because, I'm working at the service centre.
 There is this world services and for the support services, everything is about efficiency.
 So we are saving business.
 So there's savings and efficiency is the most important thing and the important KPI for our finance management and finance directors.
 Also, we want to provide good quality, and we want to have those at our services, if you just think about our support services it's about that we are saving everything.
 The end to end result is maybe not good, if our employees are struggling with invoices or their computers and stuff so we need to think about also that customer feedback, the employee experience.
 So we have to think about it as end to end.
 We can not save on our side if it's costing more work to the employees, so we need to have this measurement so it's all together as costing and savings.
 If we do something right and we can have something more easy way or efficient way, it's also effecting the employees, that it's also easy for them.
 So it's like getting the savings from both sides.

 Pasi Nikkanen: I know you mentioned both the happiness and the productivity, do you actually use the productivity data that you gather from the employees nowadays, or is it something that you still learn?

 Riikka Salonen: Some of it is learning still, but we use it every day.
 In our teams we have these service expect roles, and those experts are there to support the team leads, and the managers.
-So they are responsible every day of the [inaudible 00:04:20]of course, but they also are responsible of those feedbacks, that they are following up and continuous reading and supporting the team members if there is some kind of [crosstalk 00:04:34]
+So they are responsible every day of the SLA's of course, but they also are responsible of those feedbacks, that they are following up and continuous reading and supporting the team members if there is some kind of [crosstalk 00:04:34]

 Pasi Nikkanen: Okay, so you have dedicated people to kind of responsible to looking at the feedback, looking at the data, and then they will talk with the agents or how does it go?

 Riikka Salonen: They talk it the agents of the managers and then we also have the process owners, we have that kind of roles in finance and HR already.
 The process owner are responsible that the data process and those process owners also creates the feedbacks.
 Sometimes the feedbacks are not about the exact service or the exact event, it's about the process.
-So the process owners are reading those feedbacks [inaudible 00:05:19] are the ones that those process owners are interested because they can make up things, what to improve from there.
+So the process owners are reading those open feedbacks, are the ones that those process owners are interested because they can make up things, what to improve from there.

 Pasi Nikkanen: What would kind of be the struggles if you wouldn't have the data?
 I mean, how would your day, how would the work of those people look like if they wouldn't have an experienced it.